Latest Update June 02, 2026:

 When you request a PFAS test from a supplier or commissioning lab, you need a Certificate of Analysis, not a supplier attestation or a promise.
 A usable report includes the laboratory's accreditation credential (look for ISO/IEC 17025 accreditation for PFAS testing), the specific test method applied, the date of analysis, and the exact packaging type tested.
 The report must name the packaging, for example "extruded LDPE film," "thermoformed CPET tray," not just "plastic packaging."

-The European Commission’s draft guidance recommends a stepped testing approach.
+The European Commission’s draft guidance recommends a tiered testing approach.

-- Step 1 is a total fluorine (TF) screening.
-If the result falls below 50 ppm, the packaging is compliant and no further testing is required.
+- Tier 1 is a total fluorine (TF) screening.
+If the result is below 50 ppm, the packaging is compliant and no further testing is required.
 This is the fastest and most affordable route, costing a few hundred euros.

-- Step 2 applies when TF exceeds 50 ppm: differentiate organic from inorganic fluorine using a method such as pyrolysis-GC/MS to determine whether the fluorine originates from PFAS compounds.
+- Tier 2 applies when TF exceeds 50 ppm: differentiate organic from inorganic fluorine using a method such as pyrolysis-GC/MS to determine whether the fluorine signal originates from PFAS compounds.

-- Step 3 is targeted PFAS compound analysis, required when organic fluorine exceeds the threshold, to verify compliance with the 25 ppb individual and 250 ppb total limits.
+- Tier 3 is targeted PFAS compound analysis, required when organic fluorine exceeds the threshold, to verify compliance with the 25 ppb single-substance and 250 ppb sum limits.

 One common red flag is a single test report claiming to represent "all packaging in the product line."
 PPWR compliance requires per-packaging-type proof.
 A test report for a 12-micron LDPE film is not valid proof for a 50-micron blown film or a laminate.
 Each packaging type, material, supplier, and layer composition requires its own report.